-The second trail starting from the Royal Palm Visitor Center is the Gumbo Limbo Trail goes into a dense tropical hammock and the trail is only half a mile long.
+The second trail starting from the Royal Palm Visitor Center is the Gumbo Limbo Trail.
+This trail goes into a dense tropical hammock and is only half a mile long.
 It’s all the way on easy paths or boardwalks as well.
-Here you can see gumbo limbo trees that are a specialty of the Everglades.
-Gumbo limbo trees have a red bark.
+Here you can see gumbo limbo trees, a specialty of the Everglades.
+You will recognize Gumbo limbo trees from their thick, red bark.

-During the wet season you can see colorful tree snails in gumbo limbo trees.
-We have not seen any snails since we have only been to the Everglades in the dry season.
-But even when it was the dry season we did see mosquitoes in the thick hammock and they especially bothered the small ones.
+During the wet season the trees contain loads of big tree snails in many colors.
+We haven’t seen those snails however as we have only been to the Everglades in the dry season.
+But even during the dry season we did see mosquitoes in the thick hammock and they especially bothered the small ones.

-But what is special about Flamingo: you can see the Gulf of Mexico here and the area has many shallow inland lakes and marked water trails that you can explore by canoe.
-That’s something I’d love to try!
+In Flamingo you can see the Gulf of Mexico and in addition the area has many fantastic inland lakes.
+They have marked water trails on the lakes that you can explore by canoe which is something I’d love to try!

-And Flamingo has crocodiles, not just tiny alligators.
+And Flamingo has huge crocodiles, not just tiny alligators.
 We walked on the paths and spotted crocodiles hiding in shallow creeks and there should also be manatees which we didn’t see.

 Going to Flamingo is really worth it if you stay longer than two hours, rent a canoe and explore the waterways or if you walk on the marked trails.
 There are many of them.
-Otherwise there is not much to see and the place is very basic.
+Otherwise there is not much to see and the place is quite basic.

-On the way back from Flamingo we stopped a lot since those small lakes with dark brown water really look great.
+Driving back from Flamingo we stopped many times to have a look at those small lakes with dark brown water.
+Those lakes really look special.

-Half way between Flamingo and the Everglades park entrance is one more short trail, the Mahogany Hammock Boardwalk.
-It’s a loop in tropical hardwood hammock and boardwalk all the way.
+Half way between Flamingo and the Everglades park entrance is our last short trail, the Mahogany Hammock Boardwalk.
+It’s a short loop trail in a tropical hardwood hammock and uses boardwalks all the way.

-This was a nice little walk.
-And in Mahogany Hammock we saw what we so much have been warned about: we had a rattle snake hiding right below us and the boardwalk (the picture on the right).
+The Mahogany Hammock trail was a nice little walk.
+And here we saw what we had been warned about: a rattle snake hiding right below us below the boardwalk (the picture on the right).

 Back to Miami

-Everglades National Park has one more destination I would like o explore but we have never had time for it.
+The Everglades National Park has one more interesting destination I would like to see, but we have not had time for it yet on our trips.
 It’s the Long Pine Key.
-There too should be many good trails and a campsite for overnight stay.
+There should be many good trails as well,and a campsite for overnight stays.

-But it was getting late and we had to start driving back to Miami but stopped one more time, at a roadside vegetable and fruit market.
-They made us super tasty smoothies that made the kids happy and helped them sit another two hours in the car.
+But it was getting late and we had to start driving back to Miami.
+On the way we stopped one more time, at a roadside vegetable and fruit market.
+They prepared super tasty smoothies that made us and above all the kids happy.
+And these smoothies helped them sit two more hours in the car.